-These sweet and savory Korean beef skewers use my favorite bulgogi marinade, and are oh-so-easy to prepare.
+These sweet and savory grilled Korean beef skewers use my favorite bulgogi marinade and are oh-so-easy to prepare.

-Today’s Korean beef skewers recipe is basically beef bulgogi.
+These Korean beef skewers are basically beef bulgogi.
 The recipe that I adapted from called for strips of meat to be pan-fried, although my research tells me that traditional bulgogi is grilled.

 The bulgogi marinade is SO tasty: some soy sauce, brown sugar, sesame oil, and the secret weapon: a grated pear.
 Does that sound strange?
 It is the magical ingredient that gives this dish a sweet and savory twist.
 If you can't find an Asian pear, just grab yourself a Bosc pear, I've used one in the past and couldn't taste a difference.